mosaicml/examples/examples/end-to-end-examples/sec_10k_qa/README.md

 ### Instruct Finetune MPT-7b

-**Input:**: `daniel/checkpoints/sec-finetune-neo-125-2-CwFq6r/ep1-ba367-rank0.pt`

-**MCLI command:** `mcli run -f yamls/mcli/04_instruction_finetune_on_dolly_hh.yaml`

-Now that we have trained our model on in-domain financial text, we will train it to better be able to follow instructions.
+Now that we have trained our model on in-domain financial text, we will train it to better follow instructions.
 For this step, we will follow the exact same process that we used to create [`mpt-7b-instruct`](https://huggingface.co/mosaicml/mpt-7b-instruct).
 Namely, we will finetune the model on instruction formatted data following the form of the [`databricks-dolly-15k` dataset](https://huggingface.co/datasets/databricks/databricks-dolly-15k), shown below.
 See [`mosaicml/dolly_hhrlhf`](https://huggingface.co/datasets/mosaicml/dolly_hhrlhf) for more details on the specific dataset we are using.

 ```python
 INSTRUCTION_KEY = "### Instruction:"